sap-tutorials/abap-core-development/tutorials/abap-environment-additional-functionality/abap-environment-additional-functionality.md

 10. When prompted, click **Allow**.

 11. After the insertion, the new lines are displayed.
-Select a transport and click **Save**.
+Click **Save** and select a transport request when prompted.

       ![Save new rows](spread8.png)